MeenaThiyagu/ToDoApp/README.md

     Common logic used by the components are written in service.
     Accessed by Dependency injection via constructors of the components

+`SessionStorage`is similar to localStorage - session ends when browser closes data through website is only stored in sessionStorage/localStorage.
+`LocalStorage`-values set persists across even when browser restarts.
+Less secure!

+    dd

 ## Insights

 Deleting a component?